maheshsabnis/intern_aug_blaze/README.md

     - Above the table display RadioButton List showing Categories
     - When the End-USer select a Category by clicking on the RAdio Button, the Table SHould SHow only those Products
     - Note: Do not USe ES 6 Methods like forEach, map(), filter(), find(), replace(), match(), etc.
+# Date 18-08-2021
+1. JS Functions Assignment
+    - Create a Person JSON Object as
+        - {PersonId:0,PersonName:'',City:'',Age:0,Gender:''}
+    - Create function object that will perform CRUD Operations on Persons Array [{PersonId:0,PersonName:'',City:'',Age:0,Gender:''},{PersonId:0,PersonName:'',City:'',Age:0,Gender:''},{PersonId:0,PersonName:'',City:'',Age:0,Gender:''}]
+    - create() will accept Person object and push() it in Array
+    - readAll() method will return all persons from Array
+        - readAll(criteria) will accept criteria object
+            - The value of the criteria object will be
+                - City='Pune' OR Gender="Male"
+            - This method must return Pewrsond Data based on Criteria
+            - If criteria is empty then return all persons
+    - readId(PersonId) will accept personId and return person based on id
+    - update(id), updsate record based on id
+    - delete(id), update record based on id
+2. Create a UI that wil accept data for person and all persons must be shown in HTML Table which is dynamically generated based on Assignmewnt of date 17-08-2021